The Most Common Estate Planning Mistakes

 An estate plan is only as good as its execution.
 Once you have everything in place, it’s important to make sure that the people who are supposed to be carrying out your wishes know where to find all the relevant documents.
 Store them in a safe place where they can easily be accessed by the executor of your estate, and provide written instructions for what needs to be done with them after you’re gone.

 Estate planning can seem like a daunting task, but it doesn’t have to be.
 With a little bit of planning and some expert guidance, you can create an estate plan that meets your unique needs and provides peace of mind for you and your loved ones.
-If you need help with estate planning, don’t hesitate to contact us today to schedule a free consultation.
+If you need help with estate planning, don’t hesitate to contact us today to schedule a Free Initial Meeting.